-Excused Absence is a flexibility that may be offered to employees if they are unable to complete their tour of duty due to dependent care issues related to COVID-19, if they have concerns returning to work due to being high risk or living with someone who is high risk, and those who wish to receive/accompany a family member to receive a dose of the COVID-19 vaccine during normal tour hours and/or they or the accompanied family member have adverse reactions after receiving the vaccine.
+Excused Absence is a flexibility that may be offered to employees if they are unable to complete their tour of duty due to dependent care issues related to COVID-19, if they have concerns returning to work due to being high risk or living with someone who is high risk, if they wish to receive/accompany a family member to receive a dose of the COVID-19 vaccine during normal tour hours and/or they or the accompanied family member have adverse reactions after receiving the vaccine.
 Excused absence is a form of administrative leave that provides employees paid time off without charge to their own annual and/or sick leave balances.
 Please note that excused absence is not an entitlement and is granted at the sole discretion of an employee’s supervisor.
 Excused absence should be considered after other flexibilities have been explored and is not meant to be a long-term continuous resolution.
 Please click for information on how to enter excused absence for COVID-19 purposes in ITAS.
 Annual and sick leave do not need to be exhausted before utilizing excused absence.

 - Effective January 21, 2022, due to a nationwide injunction that halted action to implement or enforce the COVID-19 vaccination requirement, employees who receive any dose of the COVID-19 vaccine during normal tour hours, should be granted up to 4 hours of excused absence, for travel and vaccination for each individual dose of the COVID-19 vaccine, not duty time.